| | | | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This ribbed beanie knitting pattern is a great project for anyone who wants to make a hat that never goes out of style!
+This ribbed beanie knitting pattern is a great pattern for anyone who wants to make a hat that never goes out of style!

 Wear it with the brim turned up for a fitted look or not for more slouch.